OpenEnergyPlatform/oedatamodel/README.md

 For example, the tables should then be then called **"project_name_oed_scenario"** etc. .
 This allows the oedatamodel to be used by multiple projects.
 To learn how to create tables on the OEP see this [Guide](https://github.com/OpenEnergyPlatform/tutorial/blob/develop/upload/OEP_Upload_Process_Data_and_Metadata_oem2orm.ipynb).

 ### Upload a datapackage
 Subsequently, the [oedatamodel_api](https://github.com/open-modex/oedatamodel_api) can be used to upload datapackages.
 Datapackges can be imported to the api via a website (requires a locally installed instance of the oedatamodel_api) as a zipped Datapackage folder and then uploaded to the OEP, optinally with or without using a mapping.
 The datapackge is validated before the upload.
 The validation is very strict.
-In order to avoid problems here, the specification from the [datapackage example]()should be adhered to very precisely.
+In order to avoid problems here, the [datapackage example](https://github.com/OpenEnergyPlatform/oedatamodel/tree/feature/improve-docs-datamodel/examples/Datapackage) should be adhered to very precisely.

 # FAQ
+This section collects answers to frequently asked questions about the application of the oedatamodel.
+If you have a question, please contact the following.
+- Sarah.Berendes@rl-institut.de

 # How to edit the Entity Relationship Modell